LONG BEACH, CALIFORNIA

 The project marked a shift in how California could approach civic infrastructure, demonstrating that pairing public priorities with private-sector discipline can produce facilities that perform better and remain reliable long into the future.

-- Clifford Ham, Administrative Office of the Courts, Judicial Council of California
+Administrative Office of the Courts, Judicial Council of California

 RECOGNITION